sstruett/tsABC/README.md

 ## still to implement
  + parameter estimate
  + parameter estimate for masked sumstats (should work using the same script)
- + rewrite the transformation part to use a single rule for the transformation
  + write the two functions to run the 6 parameter model for A. thaliana
  + Obtain stats from A. thaliana
- + Mask stats from A. thaliana
  + for module 02 change script names to include module number
  + add parameter check for the athaliana priors
  + complete localrules in module04, maybe check also for the other modules